UTAH COUNTY CRISIS LINE – 801-691-LIFE (5433)

 The Crisis Line offers 24-hour help to any individual facing any crisis and directs callers to those who can provide long-term solutions.
 Click here for more information.

-Note: Beginning in 2014, the Affordable Care Act (ACA) requires insurance companies to cover mental health and substance addiction treatment as part of its 10 essential health benefit categories.
+Note: In 2014, the Affordable Care Act (ACA) began requiring insurance companies to cover mental health and substance addiction treatment as part of its 10 essential health benefit categories.

 - To purchase private insurance through Utah’s Health Insurance Marketplace, visit healthcare.gov or call 855-850-2834.
 Depending on your income, you may qualify for a subsidy to help cover the cost.
 To get help applying for insurance, visit takecareutah.org.

 - For information about Medicaid or PCN (Primary Care Network), click here, here, or go to your nearest Department of Workforce Services office.

 - If you have low income and do not have insurance, contact Community Health Connect (591 S. State St., Provo, 801-818-3015) to see if they can help you get the medical and/or dental care you need.